FadhilPM/tp/docs/DeveloperGuide.md

 **MSS**

-1. Artist chooses to use the Find Contact feature.
+1. Artist wants to Find a Contact from the list.
 2. Artist enters the client name of the contact he/she would like to find as the search input value.
 3. ArtHive returns a list of contacts whose Client Names match the search input.